Alchus/scout-stuff/02-Tenderfoot.md

 ```
 3d	Demonstrate proper care, sharpening, and use of the knife, saw, and ax.
 Describe when each should be used.
 ```
+* ✅ 5/9/2022

 ![Knife and Hatchet](./media/images/tenderfoot-3d-knife-hatchet.jpg)

+Knives and axes/hatchets can be sharpened with a stone or file, but the technique is mostly picked up by feel.
+Saw blades are almost always replaced rather than sharpened.

+Knives work best for small objects or fine cuts.
+Saws or axes can be used to cut standing or fallen trees, but a hatchet or machete is often optimal for cutting small limbs.
+Splitting logs is best done with an axe or hatchet.

 ##	First Aid and Nature
 ```